 - 20% of annual pay to replace a midrange employee (e.g. a store department manager earning $40K)

-- Up to 213% (not a typo) of annual pay to replace a highly educated executive (e.g. an executive)
+- Up to 213% (not a typo) of annual pay to replace a highly educated senior employee (e.g. an executive)

 In 2019, 42 million US employees left their jobs voluntarily, according to the 2020 Work Institute Retention Report.
 While the job market has changed dramatically since then, there are still industries that have been doing well.
 If your industry is experiencing stiff competition for talent in this new economy, it may be wise to think about what you can do to reduce your employee turnover rate.